cleverJS/backend/guide/app/modules.md

 The main idea is to build application on independent modules

-Module could be simple as shown in 'Structure' section or even more easiest (contains only Entity.ts)
+Module could be simple as shown in 'Structure' section.

 Module could be complex.
 For example aggregates several modules if business logic is required to process with some intersection entities